 Here’s what you need in order to register your drone:

 - A registered debit or credit card;

 - The registration number of the aircraft.

-The registration process can be completed by visiting the FAA’s UAS registration section, and it doesn’t take more than 10 minutes.
+The pilot can register their UAV by visiting the FAA’s UAS registration section.
+The registration does not take more than 10 minutes.

-As for UASs use for business or advertising purposes, the pilot is required to fill in quite a lot of paperwork.
-The first requirements of owning and flying a business drone are to be at least 17 years-old.
-Also, you will be required to complete an aeronautical learning course in order to obtain a special FAA UAS operator certificate.
+As for UASs use for business or advertising purposes, the pilot must fill in quite a lot of paperwork.
+The first requirements of owning and flying a business drone are to be at least 17 years old.
+Also, completing an aeronautical learning course in order to obtain a special FAA UAS operator certificate is mandatory.

 According to the FAAs official FAQ section, there are three methods which you can use in order to obtain the operator’s certificate: